OpenIdentityPlatform/OpenDJ/opendj-packages/opendj-docker/README.md

 a healthy container - the health check itself searches the root DSE, which every instance serves whatever it was set up to hold.

+The server answering is not enough on a first start: the bootstrap starts the server, and once it is done that server is stopped and started again in the foreground, so a client that only waits for the port can have its first requests fail in between.

 A bootstrap that imports `SAMPLE_DATA` can take minutes on a small container, which is what the start period allows for.
 A bootstrap that fails - or an upgrade that fails when starting over an instance that is already there - never reports healthy: what failed is in `docker